SocketCluster/socketcluster/README.md

 To contribute; clone this repo, then cd inside it and then run npm install to install all dependencies.

+### Donations

+If you would like to contribute to the SocketCluster project financially, you can make a Bitcoin donation to the following wallet address: `1FwhDzAAWQHtfhZkNaB7oSwmbSoreHPC6o`

 ## Change log